Our Story:

 As the Park Trust’s land acquisition work expanded, it became clear that there was a need to create a separate nonprofit entity.
 In 1990, the board of NPCA voted to make the National Park Trust a new independent organization with its own 501 (c)(3) tax-exempt status governed by a separate Board of Trustees.

 Today, our mission is to preserve parks today and create park stewards for tomorrow.
 But that wasn’t always the case, and before 2009, land acquisition was the sole strategy to support the Park Trust’s mission of protecting our national parks.
-Everything changed at a pivotal 2008 meeting between Executive Director Grace Lee and Board Chair Bill Brownell who met with Bob Stanton, the first and only African American Director of the National Park Service.
+Everything changed at a pivotal 2008 meeting between Executive Director Grace Lee and Board Chair Bill Brownell when they met with the Obama transition team in 2008.
+Bob Stanton, the first and only African American Director of the National Park Service was a member of that team representing the Department of Interior.
 What Bob said in that meeting sparked a transformational expansion of the National Park Trust’s strategy and programs.
 His message was this:

 Bob challenged us to take a proactive step towards connecting youth, especially youth of color, to parks and the great outdoors.
 As a result, the following year, in 2009, the Park Trust added “creating park stewards for tomorrow” to our mission, a new strategy for protecting our national parks.
 The Buddy Bison Program was piloted in 2009 to introduce Title I students to the great outdoors and inspire them to become our nation’s future diverse generation of park stewards.